Unicon/tool13demo/README.md

 5. `git push --force --set-upstream origin dev-env`
 6. Wait 10-15 minutes for the deployment to complete.
 7. View the logs using `aws logs tail /aws/elasticbeanstalk/lti-service-dev-docker/var/log/eb-docker/containers/eb-current-app/stdouterr.log --follow --since 1h`

+## Getting Started with the Deep Linking UI (React)

+The Deep Linking UI was written in React to support deep linking messages in the LTI middleware, it allows the instructor to pick courses from Waymaker.

+It can be displayed in the LMS launching the Middleware from a deep link request or it can be run independently using NPM.

+You can install NPM chosing your OS favorite distribution from [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+### Available Scripts

+In the 'src/main/frontend' directory, you can run:

+#### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+#### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Deployment

+The project contains the `frontend-maven-plugin` plugin that downloads/installs Node and NPM locally, runs npm install, and then any combination of Bower, Grunt, Gulp, Jspm, Karma, or Webpack.
+It's supposed to work on Windows, OS X and Linux.

+After building and packing the entire React UI, it deploys it together with the Thymeleaf existing static files.